 On Mexico’s Mother’s Day in 1942, the government announced that all Mexican women could reclaim their pawned sewing machines from the National Pawnshop at no cost.

-Hollywood actress Carole Lombard visited her hometown (Indiana) in 1942 and in one night raised $2 million in war bonds (about $35 million today).
-She died in a plane crash on her return home due in part to lack of airport lighting turned off to conceal American airstrips from the Japanese
+Hollywood actress Carole Lombard visited her hometown (Indiana) in 1942 and, in one night, raised $2 million in war bonds (about $35 million today).
+She died in a plane crash on her return home due in part to a lack of airport lighting turned off to conceal American airstrips from the Japanese.

 Camp David was converted to a presidential retreat by Franklin D. Roosevelt and renamed “Shangri-La” (for the fictional Himalayan paradise).
 Camp David received its present name from Dwight D. Eisenhower, in honor of his father and grandson, both named David.